 When using these apps, your data usage will not be deducted from your regular allowance.

-It is important to note that there are often caveats with such offers, such as limits on voice/video calling and other fair usage policies.
+It is important to note that there are often caveats with such offers, such as limits on voice/video calling.

 Virgin Mobile - Unlimited WhatsApp, Facebook Messenger and Twitter usage